1601-mma2013/Interactive-Directory/README.md

 4. Aptitudes
    - She does not like to be in a noisy environment and does not prefer wasting her energy to do something that does not bring any benefit to her.

-5. environments
+5. Environments

-6. tools
+6. Tools
-   - Depended on FCM and MMU website for information, required mobile data.
+   - Depends on FCM and MMU website for information, required mobile data.

-7. challenges
+7. Challenges
-   - Always don't know about availability in the library.
+   - Does not know about availability in the library.

 ### b.
 Other Models
 Represent domain factors beyond individual users and customers
 1. Workflows among multiple people

-2. environments
+2. Environments

-3. artifacts
+3. Artifacts
 # II.
 Synthesis
 ## 1. Requirements Definition
 ### a.
 Context Scenarios